100 Days of Rejection Challenge: overcome your fear of rejection

 Obstacle: Fear of Rejection

-In grade 1, his teacher was trying to create a positive learning experience by combining gift giving with .
+In grade 1, his teacher tried creating a positive learning experience by giving a gift-giving lesson.

 • There were 40 students in the class.